 Artistic skill.
 Art is ennobling; working artists are the real human nobility.
 Aristocrats and plutocrats are mere poseurs who want us to think they're noble.
 Art is a perfect meritocracy, a nobility that can't be inherited or bought, only earned by hard work.
 Artists start young and train hard to develop the skill required for their art.
 Skill is the hallmark of a mature artist, skill that takes decades to acquire and refine.
 Young people learn skills easily because they're not fully formed.
 The skills they acquire form them, becoming part of who they are.
 Mature people are already fully formed, so the skills they acquire cannot penetrate nearly as deeply.
 Their skills remain superficial and so does their art.
 Success and popularity don't mean someone's an artist.
 Most successful, popular so called artists are wannabes who have taken Barnum's famous quote about the taste of the American public to heart.

-I am not an artist in the ordinary sense.
-I am an artist of living, but living is not considered an art, more's the pity.
-I'm not trying to be modest, I'm trying to make an important distinction.
-Writing is my only developed artistic skill.
-I produce these stories under Leela's close supervision.
-They are a work of art, but I am not the artist of these stories, Leela is.
-I'm also not skilled enough to be an artist of dancing, but my musical background lets me taste what life as an artist of dance might be like.
+I am not an artist.
+I do consider myself an artist of living, but living well is not considered an art, more's the pity.
+This isn't false modesty, it's an important distinction.
+Writing is my only well developed artistic skill.
+I write these stories under Leela's close editorial supervision.
+Maybe they're a work of art, but if so Leela is the artist here, not me.
+I'm a good partner dancer, but I'm not nearly skilled enough to be an artist of dancing.
+My musical background lets me taste what life as an artist of dance might be like.
 It is a wonderful taste.
 I can only be a consumer, not an artist, of painting, sculpture, music and cinema.
 However, I can be ennobled by them.
 Especially by music, because of my musical background.
-Turn it up and listen to these artists.

 I'd call Hilary a force of nature but she's not.
 She's a force of profound, refined human culture.
 The opposite of nature.